CliveC99/p1-castlerea/README.md

 -![Contact](https://res.cloudinary.com/dp9lxtk3y/image/upload/v1674282928/contact-form-desktop_fclptp.png)

 # External Features
-  - The home page, information section, links external sites.
+  - The home page - information section, links external sites.
 This will give the user more information on each facility.
+  - The footer social icons link externaly to the social media website.

 # Features